jptech/primes/README.md

-# primes
+# Prime Summation
-Calculate prime numbers up to N
+Calculates the sum of all prime numbers up to N.

+Three versions - CPU single threaded, CPU multithreaded, and CUDA.